 One of the best things about ROTC is that you can try it out before you have to sign any sort of contract.
 You can complete the first two years of the program commitment-free.
 If at any point during those two years you decide the Air Force isn't for you, you are free to go!
 We recommend to anyone who is on the fence about joining--just try it out.
 Jump in with both feet.
 That way you will never find yourself wondering "what if..."

-After graduation, the amount of time you will serve in the Air Force depends on which career field you enter.
-Most fields require a four-year commitment, but here are the exceptions:
+After graduation, the amount of time you will serve in the Air Force or Space Force depends on which career field you enter.
+Most fields require a four-year commitment, but "rated" career fields require additional commitment:

 - Pilot - 10 years after training